dongka/learngit/readme.txt

-git has a mutable index called stage. renren is very beautiful creating a new branch is quick git track changes;
+git has a mutable index called stage. renren is very beautiful creating a new branch is quick creating a new branch is quick & simple;
+git track changes;